Ludwig Winkler

 Machine Learning, History&Economics and Life in Berlin

-I'm a PhD student at the TU Berlin Machine Learning Group under Klaus-Robert Müller.
-The focus of my work has been the use of neural networks in otherwise probabilistic environments such as thermostated molecular dynamics and stochastic differential equations.
 In particular, I have trained neural networks in stochastic differential equations in order to solve optimal transport problems and infer the corresponding stochastic process.
+The stochastic processes I tackled include SDE's, CTMC's, the connection between SDE's and CTMC's in generative modelling and the Schrödinger Bridge Problem.
 I especially enjoy the mathematical rigor of stochastic processes and probabilistic machine learning in general.

 Besides my research activity, history in conjunction with economics and politics has been a long standing interest of mine.
 As I grew older the link between economics and history became more evident to me and my focus shifted to economic and financial history which often does a superb job at explaining the latent forces that shape history.